Old Catholic Church: Post-Reformation Netherlands

+While the religious clergy remained loyal to the Holy See, three-quarters of the secular clergy at first followed Codde, but by 1706 over two-thirds of these returned to Roman Catholic allegiance.
+Of the laity, the overwhelming majority sided with the Holy See.
+Thus, most Dutch Catholics remained in full communion with the pope and with the apostolic vicars appointed by him.

 After Codde's resignation, the Diocese of Utrecht elected Cornelius Steenoven as bishop.
+The See of Utrecht declared the right to elect its own archbishop in 1724, after being accused of Jansenism.
 Following consultation with both canon lawyers and theologians in France and Germany, Dominique Marie Varlet, a Catholic bishop of the French Oratorian Society of Foreign Missions, consecrated Steenoven as a bishop without a papal mandate.
 What had been de jure autonomous became de facto an independent Catholic church.
-Steenoven appointed and ordained bishops to the sees of Deventer, Haarlem and Groningen.
-Although the pope was notified of all proceedings, the Holy See still regarded these dioceses as vacant due to papal permission not being sought.
+Although the pope was notified of all proceedings, the Holy See still regarded the diocese as vacant due to papal permission not being sought.
 The pope, therefore, continued to appoint apostolic vicars for the Netherlands.
-Steenoven and the other bishops were excommunicated by the Catholic Church, and thus began the Old Catholic Church in the Netherlands.
+Steenoven and the other bishops were excommunicated by the Roman Catholic Church, and thus began the Old Catholic Church in the Netherlands.
+Subsequent bishops were then appointed and ordained to the sees of Deventer, Haarlem and Groningen under the See of Utrecht in later years.

-While the religious clergy remained loyal to the Holy See, three-quarters of the secular clergy at first followed Codde, but by 1706 over two-thirds of these returned to Roman Catholic allegiance.
-Of the laity, the overwhelming majority sided with the Holy See.
-Thus most Dutch Catholics remained in full communion with the pope and with the apostolic vicars appointed by him.
-However, due to prevailing anti-papal feeling among the powerful Dutch Calvinists, the Church of Utrecht was tolerated and even praised by the government of the Dutch Republic.
+Due to prevailing anti-papal feeling among the powerful Dutch Calvinists, the Church of Utrecht was tolerated and even praised by the government of the Dutch Republic.

-The See of Utrecht declared the right to elect its own archbishop in 1724, after being accused of Jansenism.
-The formation of the Old Catholic communion of Germans, Austrians and Swiss began in 1870 at a public meeting held in Nuremberg under the leadership of Ignaz von Döllinger, following the First Vatican Council.

 In 1853 Pope Pius IX received guarantees of religious freedom from King William II of the Netherlands and re-established the Roman Catholic hierarchy in the Netherlands.
 The Holy See considers the Roman Catholic Archdiocese of Utrecht as the continuation of the episcopal see founded in the 7th century and raised to metropolitan status on 12 May 1559, thus not recognizing any legitimacy of Old Catholics.